MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 .. image:: ../images/mitosius/param_extract.png

 You can also modify the parameters manually in the "User Value" column (in yellow), for example: adjusting `nShotOff` according to your needs.
+If you want to include all the lines for reconstruction, set `nShotOff = 0`.
 Then click the "Confirm" button.

 Add MRI Acquisition Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~